Thomas Vonier, FAIA

 Evelyn has committed more than a decade of volunteer leadership service to the AIA, serving eight years on the AIA California Council Board of Directors, two years on the AIA National Board as the associate director, and most recently as the California regional representative to the Strategic Council.
 Her commitment to the AIA earned her the National Institute’s Associate of the Year award in 2005 and the Young Architect Award in 2014.

 Throughout her career and volunteer service to the AIA she has consistently focused on the future of practice and remains a consummate advocate on behalf of the profession to the public.
 She has authored more than 750 articles focused on architecture, design, and architectural practice for a variety of print and online publications.
-In addition to her written work, Evelyn is a noted knowledge leader and public speaker on sustainable design and the changing practice of architecture.Email
+In addition to her written work, Evelyn is a noted knowledge leader and public speaker on the changing practice of architecture and putting design thinking to practice in business.Email

 Thierry Paret, FAIA, MRIAI, LEED AP, ARB